The Blind Assassin

 Thus are combined two streams of modern literature I dread: the book about someone writing a book, and the story within a story within a story within....

 While these tricks have their effective literary use, I fear they are too often used to impart a false sense of depth to a story that is really quite simple.
 As in this case.
-For when you strip out the unnecessary layering in The Blind Assassin (Atwood's, not the sister's, not the fugitive's) you are left with a melodramatic mystery centering on a prominent smalltown family.
+For when you strip out the unnecessary layering in The Blind Assassin (Atwood's story of that title, not the sister's, not the fugitive's) you are left with a melodramatic mystery centering on a prominent smalltown family.

 This central plot is well constructed, delivering several major revelations late in the novel.
 The revelations are presumably meant to be shocking, though it's likely most readers see them coming—if they're not distracted by the Russian-doll presentation of the narrative.
 But even the predictability of the final twists can be satisfying, as I think Atwood recognizes, having her narrator preface one big reveal with something like "as you've probably already guessed...."

 Despite difficulty in keeping the stories-within-stories straight, the reader can however by the end admire Atwood's skill in bringing all levels neatly together, providing an emotional release, that by then is sorely needed.

 Partway into The Blind Assassin, though, you may start to wonder whether anyone is brave enough to edit Margaret Atwood.
 For, even apart from the narrative complexity, this is an overwritten novel.
 Too many details about the old woman's life, town, stores, food, trees, whatever—they seem to be there not to move the story ahead or to deepen the characterizations, but because the details occurred to the writer, got put on paper and were never trimmed.
 Too many metaphors and similes that don't clarify but obscure.
-Too many pauses over expressions to examine them for hidden menace:
+Too many pauses over expressions to examine them for hidden menace, as in these passages:

 • Built like a brick shithouse.
 That used to be said about women.
 It was meant as a compliment, in the days when not everyone had a brick shit-house: only wooden ones, flimsy and smelly and easy to push over....